aayush200504/Customer-Churn-Prediction-Lifetime-Value-LTV-Engine-Project-GRP-NO.14-/DATA/README.md

-# Data Folder
+# Data

-This folder contains raw and cleaned datasets used in the project.
+Contains raw and processed datasets used in the project.

+- Raw data
+- Cleaned data
+- External datasets